Vyral/base-template/_posts/2020-12-30-q-what-causes-a-home-not-to-sell.md

 ---
 layout: post
-title: 'Q: What Causes a Home Not to Sell?'
+title: 'What Causes a Home Not to Sell?'
 date: 2020-12-30 19:16:00
 tags:
   - Home Seller Tips
   - Real Estate
-excerpt:
+excerpt: Here's how you can avoid a dreaded trifecta of home selling mistakes.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Dave+Hooke/+Video/2020/Central+PA+Real+Estate+Agent_+What+Are+3+Things+That+Can+Keep+Your+Home+From+Selling_.mp4
 pullquote: 'If no one knows your property’s for sale, no one will buy it.'